AtomLinter/linter-tslint/README.md

 ```

 ## Settings
-You can configure linter-jshint by editing ~/.atom/config.cson (choose Open Your Config in Atom menu):
+You can configure linter-tslint by editing ~/.atom/config.cson (choose Open Your Config in Atom menu):
 ```
 'linter-tslint':
   'tslintExecutablePath': null #tslint path. run 'which tslint' to find the path